automata/noflo.github.io/documentation/_posts/2016-06-07-process-api.md

 3) closeBracket
 ```

-If `input.get 'in'` is called, first it will receive the `openBracket`.
+If `input.get 'in'` is called, first it will receive the `openBracket`
+(remember that `openBracket` is also an IP).
-If called again, it will receive `data`, and then again after that would receive `closeBracket.
+If called again, it will receive `data`, and then again after that, would
+receive `closeBracket`.

-Since it removes it from the buffer each time, you can repeatedly call it until you have what you need, for example:
+Since `input.get` removes an IP from the buffer each time, you can repeatedly
+call it until you have what you need.
+For example, if you want to collect all
+`data` IPs:

 ```coffeescript
 data = input.get 'in'